johnsonr84/now-thats-delicious/README.md

 ## Credits

-I would like to credit Wes Bos's Learn Node.js Course for teaching me the skills necessary to complete this wonderful project and to improve my understanding of Node withing a fullstack project.
+I would like to credit Wes Bos's Learn Node.js Course for teaching me the skills necessary to complete this wonderful project and to improve my understanding of Node within a fullstack project.

 ## License